glowkeeper/P3D/docs/vectors.md

 𝐴x𝐴 = 0

-Finally, any two parallel vectors must have a cross product of 0 since they have an angle of zero between them, and sin0 is 0 and multiplication by 0 yields 0.
+Finally, any two parallel vectors must have a cross product of 0 since they have an angle of zero between them, and the sine of 0 is 0 and multiplication by 0 yields 0.

 ## The Application of Vector Operations